Domestic violence in times of COVID-19

 Other victims may need help thinking about their immediate risk.
 There are specific questions you can ask to see if it is safe for them to return to their home.
 It is important to find out if there is an immediate and likely risk of serious injury.

-The internationally most frequently used risk assessment instruments can be found under Teaching Materials on the page risk assessment tools.
+The internationally most frequently used risk assessment instruments can be found under Teaching Materials on the page’s risk assessment tools.

 Communication with victims about safety measures and risk assessment

-For an initial risk assessment this must be done at least: Talk to the victim in a private setting and to assess immediate concerns:
+For an initial risk assessment, this must at least be done: talk to the victim in a private setting and assess immediate concerns.

 Questions to assess immediate risk of violence

-- Has the physical violence happened more often or gotten worse over the past 6 months?
+- Has physical violence happened more often or gotten worse over the past 6 months?